kyp44/kuboble-rs/README.md

 # kuboble-rs

-Rust implementation of the Kuboble logical puzzle game
+Rust implementation of the Kuboble logical puzzle game.